Ibn Karram: Biography

-He was born in Zarang in Sijistan, in around 190/806.
+He was born in Zaranj in Sijistan, in around 190/806.
 He traveled to Khurasan and studied with Ahmad b.
 Harb, Ibrahim b.
 Yusuf, 'Ali b.
 Hujr in Marw, and 'Abd Allah b.
 Malik in Herat.
 Then he moved to Mecca and stayed there five years.
-Then he returned back to his home country Sijistan, and went to Nisapur and the local governor Tahir b.
+Then he returned back to his home country Sijistan, and went to Nisapur and studied with Ahmed Bin Harb before the local governor Tahir b.
 'Abd Allah (230–48/844–62) expelled him, because his teachings caused unrest and strife within society.
 Then he went to the Levant and returned to Nisapur to preach to the masses.
 His preaching attracted large crowds.
 In his speeches, he was opposed and attacked both Sunni and Shi'a theology.
 For this reason, the Tahirid governor Muhammad b.
 Tahir b.
 'Abd Allah jailed him for eight years.
 After his release from the jail in 251/865, he traveled to Jerusalem.

 Ibn Kathir in al-Bidaya wa al-Nihaya (The Beginning and the End) and Muhammad ibn Ahmad al-Maqdisi (c.
 945–991) in Ahsan al-Taqasim fi Ma'rifat al-Aqalim (The Best Divisions for Knowledge of the Regions), both of them confirmed that Ibn Karram preached his controversial views while sitting near the "column of the cradle of Jesus, where many people used to meet him."
 Due to his views about iman (belief), his books were burned and he was expelled from Jerusalem by the governor to Ramla.